LucasDelfino92/morrowindsharp/main.md

 ## [**Putting Power in Willpower**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/Putting%20Power%20in%20Willpower.7z)

 ### Installation instructions:
-- Install the downloaded archive using manual install in Mod Organizer 2
+- Install the downloaded archive using manual install in MO2.

 Fixes Willpower not affecting your ability to resist magic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will.
 Includes fixes by **Necrolesian**.